jimcghee/MochadPluginUI7/README.md

     * **RFSecMotionSensors:** a comma separated list of RFSec motion sensors like the MS10A.
 For example: "02:00:00,03:00:00"
     * **RFSecDoorSensors:**  a comma separated list of RFSec door/window sensors like the ds10a
     * **PowerLineCommand:** this is set to 0 to control lights with RF commands and 1 to control lights with PL commands.
 PL control requires a cm15a.

+9. Again, click 'New Service' and 'Reload Engine'.
+When the reload completes, all of your new X10 devices should appear in the 'No Room' page.

-== The Pretty way ==
+== The 'Alternate' way ==

-This is the same except after step 1, install the Mochad plugin/App from the App store.
-AS SOON AS THE INSTALATION COMPLETES, PERFORM STEP 2 AND 3.
-It is important this is done quickly because due to differences between UI5 and UI7 the Mochad startup script will begin creating A1, A2, and M1, failing/crashing/rebooting, and trying again until you copy the new files in step 3.
-Then skip step 4 because installing Mochad app will create the device for you.
+	Instead of installing the Mochad app, you will create it's device manually.

-Procede to step 5 to continue the installation process.
+	Do STEP 1 and SKIP STEP 2.

+	Do STEP 3, and 4, and then:

+	Go to the "Create Device" tab.
+Fill in these fields:
+    * **Description:** a name for your new Mochad device (e.g, "cm19a")
+    * **UpnpDevFilename:** D_Mochad1.xml
+    * **UnnpImplFilename:** I_Mochad1.xml
+    * **IpAddress:** The ip address of the machine running the Mochad daemon.

+	Then, click the 'Create Device' button.

+	Complete the process, beginning with STEP 5 (reloading the Luup engine).

-If you already have Mochad app running in UI5, you can copy/paste the values from step 4 so all your devices will be created and all you will have to do is name them, put them in rooms, and wire them to your scenes.
+Note: If you already have the Mochad app running in UI5, you can copy/paste the values in step 8 from your old installation so all your devices will automatically be created and all you will have to do is name them, put them in rooms, and wire them to your scenes.